cdot65/slackbot-juniper-mist/README.md

 The repository hopes to act as a guide for building bots with Slack Bolt SDK.
 In our example, we will be building a Python-based Slack bot that will serve as an interface to Juniper Mist.

+This project is structured to be more of an educational guide rather than a production-ready piece of software.

 ---

 ## Documentation Site